What we do

 We will continue to support Treasury and Ministers in reforming Jersey's tax laws and providing a modern tax system administered by a modern and effective tax authority.

-We will administer Jersey's tax treaties in a way that enhances Jersey's international reputation and supports the growth of our International Finance Sector.
+We'll administer Jersey's international tax commitments in a way that enhances Jersey's international reputation and supports the growth of our International Finance Sector.